 Partnerships for sustainability, by definition, bring together diverse groups.
-Diverse groups have different perspectives of what problems are, what cause them, and how to solve them.
+Diverse groups have different perspectives of what problems are, what causes them, and how to solve them.
 These perspectives are what give partnerships strength, and what make them valuable tools for creating sustainability.
-They can also create enormous problems if the collaborators do not develop a joint understanding of the issues that they are addressing together and how they can be dealt with.
+They can also create enormous problems and conflict if the collaborators do not develop a joint understanding of the issues that they are addressing together and how those issues can be dealt with.
+If partners are in conflict most of the time, it is likely because they do not agree on basic aspects of the partnership.

-For diverse groups to work effectively together they must first understand each other's perspectives, and then create a shared understanding and a common goal.
-The extent to which collaborators develop this shared culture impacts on how successful a partnership is.
-If collaborators doe not develop such an understanding, or develop it poorly the partnership will likely be fraught with conflict.
+For diverse groups to work effectively together they must first understand each others' perspectives, and then create a shared understanding and a common goal.
+If collaborators do not develop such an understanding, or develop it poorly the partnership will likely be fraught with conflict14.
 The factors important for a solid base of joint commitment and understanding are:

-- shared vocabulary', - mutually accepted assumption, values, narratives, and understanding of key issues and facts - a common vision of what the partners would like to see - understanding of the pressures that each partner experiences - agreement to share risks and benefits.7
+- shared vocabulary - mutually accepted assumption, values, narratives, and understanding of key issues and facts - a common vision of what the partners would like to see - understanding of the pressures that each partner experiences - agreement to share risks and benefits15 - a common goal

-Once partners have developed a common culture, involving the factors listed above, they must create a common goal upon which to base their partnership.
-Goals are broad statements of intent created by looking at where the partners are currently, at their vision of where they would like to be and asking what needs to be done to close the gap between the two.
-"Goals address the question of what it will take to make the vision a reality."8 They should be achievable within a few years.
+While most of these qualities are straightforward, goals and visions warrant further description.
+A vision describes how, in the long term, the partners envision the problem that they are working on solved, or how they see their sustainability objective obtained16.
+Goals are broad statements of intent created by looking at where the partners are currently and at their vision and asking what needs to be done to close the gap between the two.
+"Goals address the question of what it will take to make the vision a reality"17.
+They should be achievable within a few years.